HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 Computational instructions feature the basic set of arithmetic, logical and bit operations.
 Option bits in the respective instructions allow for a great flexibility of how an instruction is executed.
 For example, negating the output of a logical operation reverses the logic and an ADD would become a NAND operation.

-// ??? **note** what other "useful" instructions could we add with a 32-bit instruction word ?
+// ??? **note** what other "useful" instructions could we add with a 32-bit instruction word ? e.g. support for division...

 ### Bit Operations Instructions